'Hanging on by a thread': County pleads for restriction relief at NC Transportation Museum - Salisbury Post

 ‘Hanging on by a thread’: County pleads for restriction relief at NC Transportation Museum

 SALISBURY — The N.C.
-Transportation Museum is a major economic force in Rowan County, with more than 100,000 visitors from across the region coming to the facility ever year.
-Those visitors account for nearly 10% of the total visitor spending here.
+Transportation Museum is a major economic force in Rowan County, with more than 100,000 visitors from across the region coming to the facility every year.
+Those visitors account for nearly 10% of all tourism dollars spent here, according to the Convention and Visitor’s Bureau.

 But those economic benefits have been sharply curtailed by COVID-19 restrictions enacted by state government and aimed to reduce the spread of the pandemic, leading to what Spencer Mayor Jonathan Williams calls “a loss of vitality to the town.”